ipanardian/jquery-image-reader/README.md

-# image-preview-js
+# jQuery Image Preview Plugin
-Fast image preview without uploading to server
+A jQuery plugin that preview image fastly without uploading to server